my-carla/sumo/docs/web/docs/Editing_Articles.md

 # **Images**

 All images must be saved in the [images directory]({{Source}}docs/web/docs/images).
-To insert an image, just use the usual Markdown sytax:
+To insert an image, just use the usual Markdown syntax:

 ```
 ![<alt>](images/Wikicommons_rail_fast.jpg "<title>")